9. Regression Testing

 which gives the expanded version of utilized extends: and <<: templates.

-In a first step, the required software packages for PICLas and Reggie2.0 are installed on a new system.
+This section describes the necessary steps to install a Gitlab Runner on a Ubuntu system to run Gitlab Build Pipelines.
+In a first step, the required software packages for PICLas and reggie2.0 are installed on a new system.
 In a second step, the gitlab-runner program is installed and the setup of runner is described.

 Latest tests on